Top five Kansas State storylines of fall camp

 2. HEALTH OF DUKE, HONAS AND MASON

 I'm not sure that the health of Khalid Duke or Cincere Mason will be indicative of the season's direction.
-After all, Mason played minimally last year, Duke was hurt during the third game of the season and never played again and K-State still won eight games.
+After all, Mason played minimally last year, Duke's season ended three games in and K-State still won eight games.

 Furthermore, Duke's role can be owned by players that are more than capable, such as Nate Matlack and Felix Anudike-Uzomah.
-And there's even more depth behind those two to make everyone feel pretty comfortable at that position.
+There's even more depth behind that duo to make everyone feel comfortable at the position.

-Safety is more of a question mark, which we will dive into a bit more later, but there are a bevy of possibilities because of their work in the offseason.
+Safety is more of a question mark, which we will dive into some more later, but there are a bevy of possibilities because of their work in the offseason.
 Having said all that, the trio being healthy certainly raises the ceiling of the team.

 Will Honas is probably a bit more vital.
-He has the upside to unlock even more potential and wrinkles for the defense that were not available to them last year.
-And there's a bit wider of a gap between him and the next guy.
+He has the upside to unlock even more wrinkles to the defense that were not available to them last year.
+There's a wider gap between him and the next guy.

 3. KLEIN'S FIRST FULL YEAR AS PLAY-CALLER